Chang Po-ling: Evaluation

-After Chang Po-ling died, The two sides of the strait are very different from his evaluation because he was serviced by the government of the Republic of China.
-In Taiwan, Nankai alumni who moved to Taiwan with the government of the Republic of China commemorated Chang Po-ling's achievements in running the school with commemorative anthologies, memorials, biographies, and monographs, and held commemorative activities birthday every ten years of Chang Po-ling；In mainland China, Chang Po-ling 's name was once taboo before the country's reform and opening up.
-With the continuous political movement in mainland China, the criticism of Chang Po-ling from various departments of Nankai University has become increasingly vocal.
-Moreover, teachers in Nankai University were asked to express their opinions one by one, The "discordant voice" of the old staff in Nankai who had worked with Chang Po-ling，against criticism at Chang Po-ling was also drowned.
-In 1960, the History of Nankai University, which was published by Nankai University, totally denied Chang Po-ling.
-Until the 1980s, after the reform and opening up, the Chinese mainland officials reappraised and affirmed Chang Po-ling, and the evaluation of Zhang Boling on both sides of the Taiwan Straits tended to be consistent:Zhang Bo is not only the banner of Nankai but also a very unique success in the field of modern education in China.
+After Chang Po-ling's passing, there was a stark contrast in how he was perceived on both sides of the Taiwan Strait due to his association with the government of the Republic of China.
+In Taiwan, Nankai alumni who relocated to Taiwan with the ROC government honored Chang Po-ling's educational legacy through commemorative anthologies, memorials, biographies, and monographs.
+They also organized commemorative events on his birthday every decade.

+Conversely, in mainland China, Chang Po-ling's name was once considered taboo prior to the country's reform and opening up.
+As political movements unfolded in mainland China, criticism of Chang Po-ling from various sectors of Nankai University grew louder.
+Teachers at Nankai University were individually called upon to express their views, and dissenting opinions from former staff members who had collaborated with Chang Po-ling were marginalized.

+In 1960, the History of Nankai University, published by the university, completely disavowed Chang Po-ling.
+It was not until the 1980s, following the reform and opening up, that Chinese mainland officials reevaluated and acknowledged Chang Po-ling's contributions.
+The assessment of Zhang Boling on both sides of the Taiwan Strait began to align, recognizing him not only as a symbol of Nankai but also as a uniquely successful figure in the realm of modern education in China.

 Removing Zhangboling

-In the early 1950s, private Tianjin Nankai Middle School, private Tianjin Nankai Girls' High School, and private Chongqing Nankai Middle School were all taken over by the government and renamed as Tianjin No. 15 High School, Tianjin No. 7 Girls' High School and Chongqing No. 3 High School respectively.The number sequence of the school name replaced the original "Nankai" school name.
-There is no trace of Chang Po-ling in a series of schools in Nankai.
-The school song of Nankai, the school color of blue lotus and purple, the school motto, and Chang Po-ling once became the symbol of "old Nankai", which was deliberately diluted.
-Chang Po-ling is no longer mentioned in the history of Nankai School.
-Only Yan Xiu founded Nankai School.
+In the early 1950s, the government took control of private institutions such as Tianjin Nankai Middle School, Tianjin Nankai Girls' High School, and Chongqing Nankai Middle School, renaming them as Tianjin No. 15 High School, Tianjin No. 7 Girls' High School, and Chongqing No. 3 High School, respectively.
+The original "Nankai" school name was replaced by a numerical sequence, erasing any trace of Chang Po-ling from these schools.

+The distinctive elements that once symbolized "old Nankai," such as the school song, the blue lotus and purple school colors, the school motto, and Chang Po-ling himself, were intentionally downplayed.
+Chang Po-ling's legacy was gradually diluted, and he was omitted from the history of Nankai School, with sole credit given to Yan Xiu as the founder of Nankai School.

-In 1952, through the adjusted Nankai University, Nankai University held a meeting，It violates Chang Po-ling's plan to build a comprehensive university with four disciplines of liberal arts, science, engineering, and business，It has shrunk into liberal art and science university with only 9 departments of mathematics, physics, chemistry, biology, philosophy, Chinese, history, foreign languages, and economics.
+In 1952, following the restructuring of Nankai University, a meeting was held that deviated from Chang Po-ling's vision of establishing a comprehensive university encompassing four disciplines: liberal arts, science, engineering, and business.
+Instead, the university was reduced to a liberal arts and science institution with only nine departments, including mathematics, physics, chemistry, biology, philosophy, Chinese, history, foreign languages, and economics.

-During the Cultural Revolution, the Red Guard took the cemetery of Chang Po-ling, smashed the tombstone.
-Descendants sorted out the bones and cremate them, left the ashes in a closet at home."My grandparents died and had no place to be buried since then," laments Chang Po-ling, granddaughter of Chang Po-ling, a former member of the CPPCC Standing Committee.
+During the Cultural Revolution, the Red Guard desecrated Chang Po-ling's cemetery by smashing the tombstone.
+Descendants had to gather the bones, cremate them, and store the ashes in a closet at home.
+Chang Po-ling, the granddaughter of the late Chang Po-ling and a former member of the CPPCC Standing Committee, expressed sorrow, saying, "My grandparents passed away without a final resting place."